 These aren’t terribly exciting exercises, but the repetition is helpful.

-This dialogue is very natural and is the type of conversation you would actually have in real-life.
-The quality of the audio is quite good and it’s spoken clearly.
+The dialogues are very natural and are the type of conversation you would actually have in real life.
+The quality of the audio is also quite good and it’s spoken clearly.

 You’ll also find grammar lessons that clearly explain things here with pop-up notes to explain some key points.
 I think this is a major advantage over Rosetta Stone.
 Grammar may not be the most exciting thing, but learning it can make things so much easier.